-The communities secretary, Michael Gove, has blocked two shale gas schemes in south Yorkshire and Cheshire.
-But ministers have given the go-ahead for gas drilling in Surrey.
+The housing minister, Stuart Andrew, has blocked two shale gas schemes in south Yorkshire and Cheshire.
+But has given the go-ahead for gas drilling in Surrey.

 The three rulings, released this afternoon, follow appeals and public inquiries: